 Effective Tax Administration

 If the IRS determines that collecting your full tax obligation would inflict economic hardship, they may consider permitting an offer in compromise for effective tax administration.
 To evaluate whether you’d face economic hardship due to paying your full tax liability, the IRS will closely assess your financial records.

 Additional Requirements For OIC Eligibility

 When the IRS investigates a taxpayer’s financial standing to decide whether they qualify for an OIC, they will consider these three qualifications and whether the taxpayer is up to date filing their tax returns, which is a requirement for eligibility of an OIC.
 A taxpayer is prohibited from an OIC if the IRS discovers they’re involved in any open bankruptcy procedures.

-It can be challenging to tell if you are eligible for an IRS Offer in Compromise program.
-If you’re unsure whether you qualify, contact Morgan Sebastian Law.
-Attorney Becky will ask about your financial circumstances to verify whether you may be eligible and help you with the OIC application process and every step toward relieving your federal tax debt.
+It can be challenging to tell if you are eligible for an IRS offer in compromise program.
+If you’re unsure whether you qualify, contact Morgan Sebastian Law, PC.
+Our attorney will examine your financial circumstances to verify whether you may be eligible and help you with the OIC application process and every step toward relieving your federal tax debt.

-Obtaining an Offer in Compromise from the IRS is no simple task.
+Obtaining an offer in compromise from the IRS is no simple task.
 The approval process is often challenging and necessitates comprehensive records.
-As a result, we highly recommend taxpayers thinking about applying for an OIC to consult with an experienced tax professional.
+As a result, we recommend taxpayers thinking about applying for an OIC to consult with an experienced tax professional.

 At Morgan Sebastian Law, PC, our tax lawyer can help develop the optimal approach for your facts to get approved for an OIC while ensuring you supply the proper documentation to the IRS.